 - Opioid costs and utilization dropped significantly

-- Opioids represented a smaller share of overall cost and utilization, declining 1.2% points and nearly 1% point,respectively.
+- Opioids represented a smaller share of overall cost and utilization, declining 1.7% points and 1.4% point, respectively.

-- Utilization of compound medications continued to fall with the greatest impact occurring in the managed setting
+- Utilization of compound medications continued to fall, with unmanaged applications now at their lowest levels in 7 years.

 Coventry is a WorkCompWire ad partner.